infozenfrance/Phraseanet-Docs/en/User/Guide/Stats.rst

 * The 10 top frequently asked questions
 * The sites where the media are the most viewed

-These statistics are detailled in the Connections, Downloads and Site activity tabs .
+These statistics are detailed in the Connections, Downloads and Site activity tabs .

 Connections